Treat the Animal’s Health Concern

 After you’ve treated the animal, the next step is to document the treatment details and any relevant observations in the animal’s file.
 To do this well, your records should be:

-Good file notes will be detailled while being clear and concise, and use accurate industry terminology.
+Good file notes will be detailed while being clear and concise and use accurate industry terminology.

 Whether the records are paper-based or digital, they should be stored according to the organisation’s filing system for immediate retrieval at a later date, to make it easily accessible to those that need it and when they need it.
 If you are unsure where the file should be stored, ask your supervisor.